Red Belly Black Snake Red Bellied Black Snake

 Symptoms of a Red Belly Black Snake bite include bleeding and swelling at the site of the bite, nausea, vomiting and headache, diarrhoea, muscle pain and general weakness.
 The victim may also pass red-brown urine as a result of muscle damage caused by the cytotoxin in the snake's venom.

-There is no record of any human dying from the bite of a Red Bellied Black Snake.
+There is no record of any human dying from a Red Bellied Black Snake bite.